 - 1. At time t_1 , the CMTS transmits a map whose effective starting time is t_3 .
 Within this map is a Request IE which will start at t_5 .
-The difference between t_1 and t_3 is needed to allow for: - downstream propagation delay (including FEC interleaving) to allow all CMs to receive the Map - processing time at the CM (allows the CMs to parse the Map and translate it into transmission opportunities) - upstream propagation delay (to allow the CM's transmission of the first upstream data to begin in time to arrive at the CMTS at time t3). - 2.
-At t_2 , the CM receives this map and scans it for request opportunities.
-In order to minimize request collisions, it calculates t_6 as a random offset from t_5 within the interval described by the Request IE (see Section 0, also the multicast SID definitions in Appendix A.2). - 3.
-At t4, the CM transmits a request for as many mini-slots as needed to accommodate the PDU.
-Time t4 is chosen based on the ranging offset (see Section 0) so that the request will arrive at the CMTS at t6.
+The difference between t_1 and t_3 is needed to allow for: - downstream propagation delay (including FEC interleaving) to allow all CMs to receive the Map - processing time at the CM (allows the CMs to parse the Map and translate it into transmission opportunities) - upstream propagation delay (to allow the CM's transmission of the first upstream data to begin in time to arrive at the CMTS at time t3).

-- 4. At t6, the CMTS receives the request and schedules it for service in the next map.
+- 2. At t_2 , the CM receives this map and scans it for request opportunities.
+In order to minimize request collisions, it calculates t6 as a random offset based on the Data Backoff Start value in the most recent Map (see Section 6.4.4, also the multicast SID definitions in Appendix, Section A.2). - 3.
+At t_4 , the CM transmits a request for as many mini-slots as needed to accommodate the PDU.
+Time t_4 is chosen based on the ranging offset (see Section) so that the request will arrive at the CMTS at t_6 . - 4.
+At t_6 , the CMTS receives the request and schedules it for service in the next map.
 (The choice of which requests to grant will vary with the class of service requested, any competing requests, and the algorithm used by the CMTS.) - 5.
 At t_7 , the CMTS transmits a map whose effective starting time is t_9 .
 Within this map, a data grant for the CM will start at t{11} . - 6.
 At t_8 , the CM receives the map and scans for its data grant. - 7.
 At t{10} , the CM transmits its data PDU so that it will arrive at the CMTS at t{11} .
 Time t{10} is calculated from the ranging offset as in step 3.